Ph.D. in Health, Sport and Exercise Science

 - Kinesiology Pedagogy

 A minimum of 96 graduate credit hours beyond the baccalaureate is required.
 The degree program also requires successful completion of candidacy examinations, an acceptable doctoral dissertation and oral defense of the dissertation.

-Applicants must have completed a master’s degree or its equivalent and meet general admissions requirements of the U of A Graduate School.
+Applicants must have completed a master’s degree or its equivalent and meet general admissions requirements of the University of Arkansas Graduate School.
 Incoming doctoral students should identify an appropriate faculty mentor based on research interests.
-Students are rarely admitted to a program without a mutual agreement between the student and a faculty member.
-Doctoral applicants must submit three letters of recommendation through the Graduate School site, in addition to official transcripts, GRE scores, CV or resume, and statement of interest.
+Students will not be admitted to a program without a mutual agreement between the student and a faculty member.
+Doctoral applicants must submit three letters of recommendation through the Graduate School website, in addition to official transcripts, GRE scores, CV or resume, and statement of interest.
 It is possible the applicant will interview with program faculty, particularly if the student is being considered for a graduate assistant position.
 The program may require additional prerequisites after review of application materials.